- Your purpose

 - freedom, control and power: creating a business, a system that can give you financial freedom, and have the freedom and power to decide from day to day our fate.
 If we work with commitment, nothing is impossible.
 Woke up with a new idea?
 You can start testing it today, no one can deny that to us.

 After the part where you dream about the idea and imagine how it might be, there’s hard work to do.
 Certainly it will not be like in movies, TV series or as described in magazines or websites.
-For the simple reason that when someone is listed as an example in such places, is between the 1% of the lucky ones.
+For the simple reason that when someone is listed as an example in such places, it’s because that idea is in their 1% of successful ideas.
 No one talks about the rest.

-If you are a programmer thinking of making and selling your software product seems like a fun idea, but remember that after you have completed the product, the rest is technical or commercial support to customers, debugging, writing documentation, dealing with the server, optimize the funnel, write emails, respond to emails, respond to feature requests, marketing, marketing, marketing.
-If your passion is programming, you’d better continue to do the programmer for someone else.
+If you are a programmer, thinking of making and selling your software product seems like a fun idea.
+But remember that after you have completed the product, the rest is technical or commercial support to customers, debugging, writing documentation, dealing with the server, optimizing the funnel, writing emails, responding to emails, responding to feature requests, marketing, marketing, marketing.
+If your passion is programming, you’d be better off programming for someone else.

-But if you look forward learning everything you don’t know and learn tons of marketing and customer acquisition strategies, great!
+But if you look forward to learning everything you don’t know and learning tons of marketing and customer acquisition strategies, great!

-In any case, it will be a success, because even if it does not go as you hope, you will know much, much more in the next attempt.
+In any case, it will be a success, because even if it does not go as you hope, you will know much, much more for your next attempt.

 Everything you learn will be repeatable

-Even if the product will not succeed, the time invested will never be wasted.
-All you will learn in the process are reusable abilities that will come handy in the future, and also can be sold as skills, as in the world there is a great need for people who can ship products.
+Even if the product doesn’t succeed, the time invested will never be wasted.
+All you will learn in the process are reusable abilities that will come in handy in the future, and can also be sold as skills, as in the world there is a great need for people who can ship products.